makedirectory/WordPress-Skeleton/README.md

 **Q:** Does this support WordPress in multisite mode?
 **A:** Yes, as of WordPress v3.5 which was released in December, 2012.

+# Note:
+Does the sub module install automatically or does it require additional commands?